richmahn/en_tn/mrk/07/intro.md

 ##### "Ephphatha" #####

 This is an Aramaic word.
-Mark "transliterates" it into Greek by writing its sounds with Greek letters.
-The translator should transliterate the Aramaic word using letters of the target language.
+Mark "transliterates" its sounds by writing them with Greek letters.
 After transliterating the word, Mark explains what it means.

 ## Links: ##